Bass Strait Passenger Ships

 Melbourne but also occasionally used Station Pier -- both at the northern

-end of Port Philip bay - as in the picture above which was taken at
+end of Port Phillip bay - as in the picture above which was taken at

 Station Pier -- and North wharf in the Yarra river.
 Taroona